Carlson Leadership & Public Service Center

-- When browsing service-learning position options, choose options that are interesting to you and fit with your course/work schedule.
+- Choose options that are interesting to you and fit with your course/work schedule.
 Learn about each organization by checking out the organization’s website.

-- As you consider your service-learning options, remember to factor in travel time to organizations (and how that might impact your availability for the shift they have listed).
+- Remember to factor in travel time to organizations (and how that might impact your availability for the shift they have listed).
 For tips on travel by bus, we recommend taking a look at King County Metro Trip Planner, Google Maps, or OneBusAway.
 Check out the Carlson Center’s “How to Ride the Bus in Seattle” video for more information on the Seattle area bus system.

 - Service-learning registration dates/times vary.
-Find out the date and time service-learning registration opens for your class.
+Talk to your professor to find out when registration opens for your course.